Matcha.Guide

 Ippodo: A Brief History

 Ippodo Tea (一保堂茶舗) has operated from the same street in central Kyoto since 1717.
-That's not a marketing gimmick, the shop on Teramachi-dori genuinely predates the American Revolution.
+The shop on Teramachi-dori predates the American Revolution, which gives useful context for its heritage positioning.
 For over 300 years, they've sourced tencha leaves from Uji and surrounding regions, stone-milling them into matcha that has served imperial courts, tea ceremony masters, and, more recently, discerning buyers worldwide.

 What sets Ippodo apart from newer direct-to-consumer brands is their blending expertise.
 Each named grade is a proprietary blend of cultivars and harvests, calibrated for a specific flavour profile.
 The recipes are adjusted yearly to maintain consistency, much like a Champagne house tweaks its cuvée.
 That centuries of accumulated knowledge shows in the cup.